Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 tests to touch the network.
 We could also use a local Keycloak, but we would like to avoid setting up things on your dev machine just to run your tests.

-So the easiest solution is to reach for containerized apps - like we do with the `docker` profile.
+So the easiest solution is to reach for containerized services - like we do with the `docker` profile.
 But rather than launching those containers manually, we can use [Testcontainers](https://testcontainers.com/), which offers a Java API to start and configure containers.
 For this, we're going to use Dex, similar to our Docker-Compose integration, because it starts much faster than Keycloak.

 First, read up
-on [Spring Boot's Testcontainers integration](https://docs.spring.io/spring-boot/reference/testing/testcontainers.html#page-title).
+on [Spring Boot's Testcontainers integration](https://docs.spring.io/spring-boot/reference/testing/testcontainers.html#page-title). start by trying to add a Dex container to your tests, using Testcontainer's `GenericContainer<?>`.
+At least ensure that the Dex container starts and stops with your tests, even if your Boot application does not connect to it yet.

-You could configure Dex manually, but the lifecycle is complicated: there is a circular dependency between Dex and your application.
+If you're feeling really adventurous, try and configure Dex manually using Testcontainer's `GenericContainer<?>`, but the lifecycle is complicated: there is a circular dependency between Dex and your application, where Dex needs to know the port your app runs on before starting, and your app need to know Dex's port before starting.
+This can be solved by fixing the ports, which we don't recommend: it's better to avoid conflicts by having both containers and tests run on random ports.

-If you're feeling really adventurous, try and configure Dex manually using Testcontainer's `GenericContainer<?>`.
 If you'd like a more "curated" experience, you are free to use my [testcontainers-dex](https://github.com/Kehrlann/testcontainers-dex) module, which you can also find on the [Testcontainers modules catalog](https://testcontainers.com/modules/).
 It has a Spring Boot integration, which allows you to use `@ServiceConnection` directly.